The City provides a standard two-bin system for residential properties, which includes:

 The Christmas period is an extremely busy period and it is important that residents place their bins (refuse and recycling) on the verge for collection by 6.00 am on the designated collection day.
 Bins presented late may not be collected.

-Please also note that the City’s Waste Management Centre located at 80 Corsican Place, Parklands will be closed Christmas Day but will return to normal operating hours on Thursday, 26 December 2024.
+Please also note that the City’s Waste Management Centre located at 80 Corsican Place, Parklands will be closed Christmas Day but will return to normal operating hours on Friday, 26 December 2025.

-These include:
+These services include:

-• Bins at special events
+• Provision of bins at special events

 FAQs